mSpy Review 2024: Is This Parental Control App Any Good?

 Besides the lack of many advanced parental control features, mSpy has some other glaring issues.
 The biggest downside is that you need to root or jailbreak the target phone to use all of mSpy’s features.
 This isn’t just extremely challenging for non-tech-savvy users, but it can also compromise the device’s security, so I recommend that you grab a good mobile antivirus like Norton, which is the best antivirus for both Android and iOS.

 mSpy has Basic, Premium, Extreme, Ultimate, and Family Kit plans of various subscription lengths that cover 1–3 devices.
-The Extreme plan is designed mainly for Android, and the Ultimate plan is designed mainly for iOS devices. mSpy doesn’t have a free plan or free trial, and it doesn’t offer a money-back guarantee like most other top parental control apps.
+The Extreme plan is designed mainly for Android, and the Ultimate plan is designed mainly for iOS devices — and you have to contact mSpy’s customer support to buy a subscription. mSpy doesn’t have a free plan or free trial, and it doesn’t offer a money-back guarantee like most other top parental control apps.

-🏅 Overall Rank Ranked 6th from 26 parental controls
+🏅 Overall Rank Ranked 6th out of 27 parental controls

 🖥️ Web & App Filtering